-That consciousness space is relatively independent from external physical reality is a classical statement.
-For Plato, Consciousness precedes Matter (as we learn from the Timaeus, 34c), the same for Indian classical religious philosophy, Kant's thoughts on this topic are well known (Kritik der reinen Vernunft), but it is worth quoting Berkeley: "The proper objects of sight not without the mind; nor the images of anything without the mind" and also "Images in the eye are not pictures of external objects" [12].
+That consciousness space is relatively independent from external physical reality is a classical statement [18].
+For Plato, Consciousness precedes Matter (as we learn from the Timaeus, 34c), the same for Indian classical religious philosophy; Kant's thoughts on this topic are well known (Kritik der reinen Vernunft), but it is worth quoting Berkeley: "The proper objects of sight not without the mind; nor the images of anything without the mind" and also "Images in the eye are not pictures of external objects" [19].
 Here, we have simply shown that this relative independence of the consciousness space and its specific nature can be proved convincingly.
+The different points on which this proof is based, were studied in successive Sections of this paper; they give a serious challenge for intelligent machine approaches (see also [20]), but may suggest new rationale and reflection on such approaches.